 During World War II, Combustion Engineering built several asbestos-lined boilers for Liberty ships.
 After the war, the company began delving into other products including plastics, synthetic fibers and solvents.

 As the company grew, so did its product list.
-Combustion Engineering manufactured everything from cement to protective seals until 1990 when Asea Brown Boveri (ABB Group), one of the world’s largest electrical engineering companies, assumed control of CE's operations.
+CE manufactured everything from cement to protective seals until 1990 when Asea Brown Boveri (ABB Group) — one of the world’s largest electrical engineering companies — assumed control of CE’s operations.
 By then, Combustion Engineering had already discontinued its use of asbestos.

 At the end of 2001, ABB increased the amount to cover future asbestos-related claims against Combustion Engineering from $470 million to $940 million.
 At that time, the company intensified its efforts to settle valid claims and dispute any that appeared invalid.

-ABB came close to collapsing under the weight of the asbestos and mesothelioma lawsuits against Combustion Engineering in the early 2000s.
-Instead, ABB and Combustion Engineering agreed on a pre-packaged Chapter 11 bankruptcy reorganization plan with representatives of CE’s asbestos plaintiffs in 2003.
+In an effort to handle the debt and manage pending and future asbestos claims, ABB and Combustion Engineering agreed on a pre-packaged Chapter 11 bankruptcy reorganization plan with representatives of CE’s asbestos plaintiffs in 2003.

 Combustion Engineering manufactured boilers, cement, insulation, adhesives and coatings with asbestos.

 The company produced more than two dozen specific asbestos-laden items, including:

 Anyone who worked with these products should be alerted to their dangers because thousands of workers who were exposed to the asbestos in these products developed asbestos-related illnesses.

 Shipyard workers, U.S. Navy veterans, engineers, plant workers and construction workers were likely at the highest risk for asbestos exposure from Combustion Engineering products.